Income tax Dates

 At the end of the tax year, your income will be squared up to see if you've paid the right amount of tax.

-- Details of all investment income are reported to us more regularly.
+- Details of all investment income are reported to us by payers on a regular basis.

-- Investment income from joint accounts is now split equally across all account holders, if they’ve given a valid IRD number to their payer.
+- Investment income from joint accounts is now split equally across all account holders, if the account holder has given a valid IRD number to their payer.

 - If you have a valid RWT exemption, you do not need to show a certificate to your payer.
 Your IRD number will be included on the new electronic RWT exemption register.